-There are a number of things you can do to reduce your risk of developing a thigh strain.
+There are several things you can do to reduce your risk of developing a thigh strain.
 These include:

-- A gradual increase in your exercise intensity or volume.
+- Gradually, rather than suddenly, increase your exercise intensity or volume.

 - Benefit from regular leg massages.

-- Complete full rehabilitation programs following any injury to the lower limb.
+- Commit to completing your full rehabilitation programs following any injury to the lower limb.

 For more advice, please consult with your sports physiotherapist.